FranBarInstance/Telegram-Ban-Bypass/README.md

 # Telegram Ban Bypass

 ## Overview
-An enhanced client-side web tool that allows users to view content from any public Telegram channel, even if the channel is banned or restricted.
-The tool now includes improved features and performance optimizations.
+An enhanced web-based tool that lets you view content from any public Telegram channel—even if your account is banned in that particular channel.
+Includes performance optimizations and upgraded features.

 **Live Demo:** [DEMO](https://franbarinstance.github.io/Telegram-Ban-Bypass/public/)